 The opening-fence and closing-fence are arbitrary strings.
-(Since they are used as the content of mo elements, any whitespace they contain will be trimmed and collapsed as described in Section 2.3.6.)
+(Since they are used as the content of mo elements, any whitespace they contain will be trimmed and collapsed as described in Section 2.4.6.)

 The value of separators is a sequence of zero or more separator characters (or entity references), optionally separated by whitespace.
 Each sep#i consists of exactly one character or entity reference.
-Thus, separators=",;" is equivalent to separators=", ;".
+Thus, separators=",;" is equivalent to separators=",;" is equivalent to separators=",;".